ArunMekkad/Computer-Vision---Python/README.md

 ![Result3](https://github.com/ArunMekkad/ImageSegmentation---Otsu---Kmeans/blob/main/Result3.png)

 **Otsu's Thresholding** is particularly effective when there is a clear bimodal distribution in the grayscale histogram of the image, which makes it suitable for images with high contrast and distinct objects.
 It performed well on the real-life traffic scene and the well-lit, noise-free portrait.

 **K-means Clustering**, on the other hand, is more flexible and can adapt to a wider range of scenarios.
 It performed better on the distorted monochromatic photo, where it was able to capture more detail within the objects despite the distortion and monochromatic nature of the image.

+## Conclusion

 In conclusion, Otsu's thresholding is best suited for images with high contrast and distinct objects, while K-means clustering is more versatile and can handle a wider range of images, including those with distortion or noise.
 However, the choice between the two would ultimately depend on the specific requirements of your project.
+If you need to simply distinguish objects from the background, Otsu's might be sufficient.
+But if you need more detailed segmentation, K-means would be a better choice.
+However, the performance of both methods can vary depending on the nature of the image, such as its lighting conditions and the presence of noise.